kangzeroo/youtube-video-generator/README.md

 The `$ npm run export-creds` is only necessary if you plan on using the authenticated firebase client locally.
 The `npm run sandbox` will run `ts-node` on your sandbox typescript file, and also output the console.log to your Chrome console at `chrome://inspect/#devices` (very convinent!).

 Always be verifying things work in development before ever porting it over to firebase functions.

+## To Do
+1. Generate the thumbnails in `functions/src/fn/sceneShots/analyzeSceneShots.fn.ts`
+2. Save the scene label metadata to firestore in `functions/src/fn/addToDatabase/addToDatabase.fn.ts`
+3. Fill in the placeholder helper functions in `functions/src/@api/helper.api.ts`
+4. Test it in production
+5. Clean up constant variable names in `functions/src/@constants/constants.ts`